Should the Proposal be a Surprise? May 3, 2021 – Posted in: Jewelry Blog

 There are many positive reasons why a surprise proposal may be a good idea.
 Here is a list of some of the more convincing reasons:

-- For many couples, “the surprise” is what is remembered and cherished when reminiscing.
+- Memories.
+For many couples, “the surprise” is what is remembered and cherished when reminiscing.

-- Polls indicate the majority of women would rather have an element of surprise in their proposal.
+- Popular Desire.
+Polls indicate the majority of women would rather have an element of surprise in their proposal.

-- The proposal is a great opportunity for her to see his creative side.
+- Showing Her Your Creativity.
+The proposal is a great opportunity for her to see his creative side.

-- The proposal is often a great excuse and opportunity for him to bond with her family.
+- Bonding over the Drama.
+The proposal is often a great excuse and opportunity for him to bond with her family.
+Creating the perfect surprise will take a lot of logistical planning.

-- A good chance for him to discover many new factoids about her, what her taste in jewelry is, and where here favorite places are.
+- Learning About Her.
+A surprise proposal is a fantastic way for him to discover so much about her, what her tastes in jewelry are, fashion and style, gift expectations, and where her favorite places are.

-- She will want a story to tell her friends (and later on, her grandchildren).
+- Ice Breaking Conversation.
+The proposal, especially when done with a lot of creativity, will be a fantastic icebreaker for anyone wanting to learn more about the two of you.
+She will want a story to tell her friends (and later on, her grandchildren).

 Cons of Surprise Proposal

-There are many reasons why a surprise proposal may not be a good idea.
-Here is a list of some of them:
+There are a few reasons why a surprise proposal may not be a good idea.
+Here is a list of some of them to consider before preparing a big surprise.

-- If she isn’t ready to be engaged.
+- If She Isn’t Ready.
+If she isn’t ready to be engaged.
 Hearing “No” at the end of the surprise will sting.
+Don’t do a surprise, especially a public surprise, unless you’re certain that she’ll say “Yes!”.

-- She may have wanted to choose the ring herself.
+- Picking the Ring Herself.
+She may have wanted to choose the ring herself.
 It could be that she has a very specific style in mind.
+This problem can be easily solved by shopping for a ring with her, putting it aside until her guard is down and she forgets and then surprising her.

-- You may be sloppy at keeping it a surprise and she may find out anyway.
+- Not Good at Secrets.
+You may be sloppy at keeping it a surprise and she may find out anyway.

-- She may get suspicious by all the preparation and secrecy.
+- Secretive Behavior.
+She may get suspicious by all the preparation and secrecy.
 She could think the worst.

-- She may not like surprises in general.
+- Not the Surprising Type.
+She may not like surprises in general.
+Or you may feel deeply uncomfortable about surprising her.

-- The timing may not be good for her.
+- Advance Notice.
+The timing may not be good for her.
 If she knows in advance, she can warn you or at least rally to the occasion with a little preparation.

-- The size of the ring may be off (and although you can always re-size the ring for free, you will still ideally want her to be able to wear it at the time of proposal.)
+- Ring Sizing.
+The size of the ring may be off (and although you can always re-size the ring for free if you purchase the ring from a reputable seller, you may still want her to be able to wear it at the time of proposal.)

 To answer the question.
 Should the proposal be a surprise?

 There are so many reasons on both sides of the scale.
 There is no correct answer.
-The important factor is what will make both of you both happy and comfortable.
+The important factor to consider is what will make both of you happy and comfortable.
 Think about it and make your choice.
-If it is supposed to be, it will be!

 Do you need some ideas for a surprise engagement?
-Click here to read over 65 proposals ideas!
+Click here to read over 85 marriage proposals ideas!

-Of course, you’ll need to do some homework.
+Of course, as mentioned above, you’ll need to do some homework.

 - Does she even like surprises?